 - the option to spread the hours of parental leave over a longer period of time than the statutory 12 months, or,

-- the option to partition the parental leave in up to 3 time periods of at least one month each, or,
+- to partition the parental leave in up to 3 time periods of at least one month each, or,

-- the option to enjoy parental leave for more than half of his working hours per week (for example 6 months of full parental leave)
+- to enjoy parental leave for more than half of his working hours per week (for example 6 months of full parental leave)

 Unless the company can demonstrate a weighty interest that outgrows the interests of the employee, the employer has to agree with the requested leave.